panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 * An empty array `[]`: the side-effect runs *once* after the initial rendering
 * Has props or state values `[prop1, prop2, ..., state1, state2]`: the side-effect runs *only when any value in the dependencies change*.

-In simple words, put the side-effects logic inside the `callback` argument, and use `dependencies` argument to control when the side-effect should run.
+In simple words, put the side-effect logic inside the `callback` argument, and use `dependencies` argument to control when the side-effect should run.
 That's the sole purpose of `useEffect()`.

 ## 2. Side-effect on component did mount